-175 See for example in the United Kingdom (England and Wales) the Practice Direction 3A - Pre-Application Protocol for Mediation Information and Assessment - Guidance for HMCS, entered into force on 6 April 2011, available at < http://www.justice.gov.uk/courts/procedure-rules/family/practice_directions/pd_part_03a > (last consulted 16 June 2012), which stipulates for family proceedings as follows, unless one of the exceptions stated in the Protocol applies: 'Before an applicant makes an application to the court for an order in relevant family proceedings, the applicant (or the applicant's solicitor) should contact a family mediator to arrange for the applicant to attend an information meeting about family mediation and other forms of alternative dispute resolution (referred to in this Protocol as 'a Mediation Information and Assessment Meeting').'
+"Before an applicant makes an application to the court for an order in relevant family proceedings, the applicant (or the applicant's solicitor) should contact a family mediator to arrange for the applicant to attend an information meeting about family mediation and other forms of alternative dispute resolution (referred to in this Protocol as 'a Mediation Information and Assessment Meeting')."

-176 See below under section 4.2.
+147 See below under section 4.2.